 CHIVA supports children and young people living with HIV across the UK and Ireland.
 We address critical needs for those growing up with HIV.
 CHIVA works to ensure young people have the knowledge, understanding, skills and support needed to live well and achieve their greatest potential.

-Eddystone Trust (Somerset and Devon only)
+Eddystone Trust (Somerset and Devon)

 The Eddystone Trust is an independent organisation providing information and support for anyone affected by HIV across the South West.
 Some services also relate to wider sexual health in Somerset and Devon.
 Services include emotional and practical support to people affected by HIV, support with housing and money issues, peer support, counselling, complementary therapies, safer sex resources and condoms by post.

-George House Trust (Greater Manchester only)
+George House Trust (Greater Manchester)

 George House Trust can offer you one to one advice on matters that may be affecting you right now or which you worry may affect you in the future.
 As someone living with HIV, you can talk to an adviser on any issue that may concern you and they will advise, signpost or advocate on your behalf.